pnhathuy07/pnhathuy07/README.md

 <h3>Quick Research</h3>

 Quick Research is an open-source Survey Analysis software.
-The main goal of Quick Research is to make Data Science tools accessible and useful to everyone.
+The main goal of Quick Research is to make Data Science tools accessible and useful to everyone, including non-technical people.

 <div align="center">